sandundil2002/Warexpert_Backend/README.md

 *   Nodemailer for email communication
 *   Multer for file uploads

+<h2>API Documentation</h2>

+* You can view the detailed API documentation with example requests and responses <a href="https://documenter.getpostman.com/view/35384990/2sAYdioUuW">here</a>.

 <h2>🛡️ License:</h2>

 This project is licensed under the MIT License - see the LICENSE file for details.